davidmeadejr/github-curriculum-vitae/README.md

 ***(Sep 2017 - Mar 2022)***\
 ***Software Engineer***\
 **Remote**
-* Developed the navigation UI on the Flooz Trade app improving trading UX for 40’000+ users with TypeScript and Next.js, the framework I picked up within a month.
+* Improved the trading UX on the Flooz Trade v2 app.
+Which helped increase traffic and trading volume.
+By developing the navigation UI with Next.js and TypeScript.

-* Developed the Swap Embedded Widget that improves trading UX for partners using TypeScript.
+* Upgraded the “swap token” UX for token partners.
+Improving the trading volume on their platforms.
+By modifying the swap embedded widget plugin using TypeScript.

 ### 🌐 Astra
 ***(Oct 2021 - Apr 2022)***\
 ***Freelance Front-End Engineer***\
 **Remote**
-* Led the front-end development for the v1 website using React for the first time which led to the company being backed by 2 additional venture capital firms.
+* Helped Astra gain 2 more venture capital firms as investors and advisors.
+Which provided an extra £10k of capital for the start-up.
+By leading the front-end development for the v1 website using React.
+Used as part of the pitch deck and demo to VCs.

-* Led the research on the NFT space on the Solana blockchain where my findings led to the initial creation of the Rodheads NFT project.
-* Developed the Rodheads NFT project where I figured out how to generate 2440 Dennis Rodman inspired NFTs in a week using React, TypeScript, Rust and the Solana ecosystem.
+* Generated 2440 Denis Rodman inspired NFTs called "Rodheads".
+For the Astra NFT project.
+Which the CEO backed because of my research on the NFT space on the Solana blockchain.
+Developed using React, TypeScript, Rust and Solana.

 ### 🏦 Santander UK
 ***(Sep 2017 - Mar 2022)***\
 ***Software Engineering Degree Apprentice***\
 **Milton Keynes & London**
-* Developed the internal learning and mentoring platforms front-end which was used by over 250 engineers within the UK using Angular and TypeScript.
+* Programmed the internal learning and mentoring platforms front-end.
+Which grew to 250+ engineers as users.
+Built using Angular and TypeScript.

-* Developed the internal product team board which improved the UX for 30 teams using Angular and TypeScript.
+* Improved the UX for 30 internal product teams.
+By upgrading the internal products team board using Angular and TypeScript.

 ## 👨🏾‍🎓 Education

 * ### BPP University
   * Bachelor of Science, Digital and Technology Solutions
   * (Sep 2017 – Mar 2021)
-  * Relevant Coursework: Programming in Python, OOP in Java, Agile, and Web App Development.
+  * Relevant Coursework: Programming in Python, Object-Oriented Programming in Java, IS Security and Risk Management, Web Development

 * ### Professional Training
   * ### Encode Club